Top 5 Portugal destinations... to visit in 2018

 Coimbra University and the old town

-Must-see sights in Porto include the Romanesque-style cathedral, the Lello bookshop – which may have provided JK Rowling with further inspiration – the extraordinary Church of São Francisco with its gold interior, and Ribeira Square.
+In the heart of the city, you will find the Romanesque-style cathedral that was built in the 12th and 13th centuries, the Lello bookshop – which may have provided JK Rowling with further inspiration – the extraordinary Church of São Francisco with its gold interior, and Ribeira Square.